-Medical HQ to spearhead EU military integration
+Medical HQ to spearhead EU military push

 Twenty five EU countries are to take part, leaving out the UK, Denmark, and Malta.

-Germany, France, and Italy - the main supporters of joint EU defence - will take the lead in most of the 17 projects.
-Greece, Spain, and the Netherlands will also play a leading role, while Belgium, Lithuania, and Slovakia will lead one project each.
+Germany, France, and Italy will take the lead in most of the 17 projects.
+Greece, Spain, and the Netherlands will also play a major role, while Belgium, Lithuania, and Slovakia will lead one project each.

-Other initiatives include the development of a new armoured vehicle and artillery targeting technology, as well as the creation of "Cyber Rapid Response Teams" to counter cyber assaults on EU states.
+Other initiatives include the development of a new armoured vehicle and artillery targeting technology, as well as the Lithuanian-led creation of "Cyber Rapid Response Teams" to counter cyber assaults against EU states.

 The largest of the projects, led by the Dutch, but involving 21 other states, is to create the legal and physical infrastructure, including railways and roads, to enable troops to mass quickly on Europe's borders if needed.